Apache Kafka

 avro-confluent.schema-registry.url | required | The URL of the schema registry to use. |

-avro-confluent.basic-auth.credentials-source | required | The source of the authentication credentials to use, if required.
+avro-confluent.basic-auth.credentials-source | optional | The source of the authentication credentials to use, if required.
 Allowed values are ["USER_INFO", "SASL_INHERIT"].
 Typically USER_INFO is used most often when schema registry authentication is enabled. |

-avro-confluent.basic-auth.user-info | required | The authentication credentials to use.
+avro-confluent.basic-auth.user-info | optional | The authentication credentials to use, if credentials are to be used.
 They must be specified in the form of username:password .
 Note that the credentials are kept secret, once set, and will not be visible in the connection properties output. |

 For example, you can create a source Kafka connection using both SASL Authentication, as well as a secured schema registry using: